Clothing is the most practical art - Japanese clothing brand COHÉRENCE

 “So the coats of that era were more like small rooms with complete functions than clothes,” he concluded.

-From the inside out, although the starting point is practicality, the heavy fabrics and the flowing rhythm that sways naturally with the movement of the human body are the unique aesthetics of that era, and are also the charm that Nakagomi is deeply fascinated by.
+From the inside out, although it was designed with practicality in mind, the weighty fabric and the flowing rhythm that swayed naturally with the movement of the human body were the unique aesthetics of that era, and were also the charm that Nakagomi was deeply fascinated by.

 With COHÉRENCE's delicacy and focus on clothing, these seemingly low-key but detailed garments have gradually gained a group of die-hard fans.
 They also hope that in addition to coats, COHÉRENCE can transfer such care and aesthetics to other items.
 Therefore, the brand began to have more daily items, turning the pure art practice 10 years ago into a complete practical art series.